wphoong/pizza-api/README.md

-# README
+# Pizza API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+A resource for making the best pizza!

-* Database creation
+* Crust

-* Database initialization
+* Sauce

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Meat

-* ...
+* Vegetables